Out-of-Scope Bugs

 Considered low-risk unless session fixation/forgery is proven

-Broken links in blog posts
+Broken links

-Broken or dead hyperlinks on marketing, docs, or blog pages
+On marketing, documentation, or blog pages

 Image metadata